 The first thing a successful marketing manager does when they come into the office each morning is make a plan.
 Multitasking is an essential skill to have, but this doesn’t come naturally to everyone.
 Creating a checklist is one way we can keep on top of tasks.
 Are we going to tick off everything on that list?
 Probably not.
 This is when the need to prioritise kicks in.
 Unfortunately, the skill of prioritising doesn’t always come easily to everyone either.
 If this is something you struggle with, use a simple risk assessment to evaluate the consequences that may occur if something isn’t ticked off the list by the end of the day.

-A marketing manager has little time to waste, that’s why Meltwater exists.
-Our media intelligence tool allows marketing pros to gain a snapshot of their brand, competitors and industry, whilst drinking their morning coffee.
+A marketing manager has little time to waste, that’s why Meltwater's suite for marketing professionals exists.
+Our media intelligence suite allows marketing pros to gain a snapshot of their brand, competitors and industry, whilst drinking their morning coffee.
 Being the first to know enables a marketing manager to create agile and competitive strategies.
 We recommend keeping tabs on the below to start with:

 In this day and age flexibility is crucial, especially for a marketing manager working within a hyper-competitive market such as retail.
 Media monitoring tools, lower the risk of things creeping up by keeping you in the know.